top of page

 Up until about 2015 you needed to know coding (computer language) to make a website.

-I paid to have Wordpess site built for me but found it too difficult to maintain.
+I paid a designer to make a WordPress website for me but found it too difficult to maintain.
 Small changes were easy, but bigger changes were not so easy because I needed to use coding.

 Wordpress is sort-of free.
 You buy parts of it and other parts are free

 I found Wix relatively easy to use.
 However, I did have some very basic graphic design experience - there's always drama though.
-For example the mobile site version doesn't look exactly the same (you have to do some 'tidying up').
+For example; a mobile phone will display sections in the wrong order, (you have to do some 'tidying up').

 A couple of times I've brushed the keyboard and the site disappeared and the 'undo' button didn't fix it, so I had to go into site 'history' and restore a version from a few minutes ago.